 Made in USA: Enterprise Application Services

-Creating a proper clustered index is important, but not all clustered indexes are created equal.
+Creating a proper clustered database index is important, but not all clustered database indexes are created equal.

 Creating a proper clustered index is important, but not all clustered indexes are created equal.
 Take, for example, a phone book.
 If the listings are ordered by city, then by last name, then by first name, it is not difficult to find out how many phone numbers are listed for a particular city.
 If, however, the listings are ordered by last name, then first name, then city, we would have to go through the whole phone book and count every listing with the desired city—not a fun task for anyone.